practical things to do to help your community

 Sharing is caring!

-1 thought on “A Servant’s Heart: 6 Bible Verses about Helping Others for Joy in Serving”
+1 thought on “A Servant’s Heart: 14 Bible Verses about Serving Others”

 1. Thank you for this list.
 I feel bad because I don’t have time to volunteer outside of the house but I can definitely crochet things and donate.